Last update: 7 months ago

 Take out anything that is wet or infested

 Prepare yourself to throw old possessions into the dumpster.
 Exposed materials and fabrics can retain both spores and smell unless professionally treated.
 Newspapers, books, table runners, and many more could end up as good as rubbish if infested beyond intervention.

 One leaky or condensing pipe and mildew can appear where months can pass before red flags arise.

 Get to the source of moisture

 The sooner you get rid of the source, the faster you’ll leave damp odours behind.
-A few of the most common areas are leaky pipes, faucets, taps, clogged gutters, poor insulation, and areas heavy on condensation.
+A few of the most common areas are leaky pipes, faucets, taps, poor insulation, and areas heavy on condensation.
+Also, clogged gutters can worsen the problem, so make sure to inspect and clean them if needed.
+Check our post on how much does it cost to have your gutters cleaned by a professional if you are planing to clear up your guttering system.

 A popular recipe is to mix boric acid, white vinegar, hydrogen peroxide and water in the following proportions: 1:2:2:4.
 But, you should not overdo its use for this DIY fungi remover can harm your fabrics.